Tuli Safari

 Including

-7 nights per person in shared double accommodation All food and drink Game drive
+7 nights per person in shared double accommodation All food and drink, game drives with the Horizon team

 Excluding